Articles

 The black depth of the QD-OLED panel reaches around 3.1x higher than the matte coated WOLED panel (i.e. it’s worse, as a lower figure is better here).
 We should note that in our original study we had found that a gen 2 QD-OLED panel was around 2x higher in black depth than the matte WOLED panel, although at the time that was a curved QD-OLED panel as that was all that was available in gen 2.
 Here we’ve used a flat panel (only produced from gen 3) and we believe it is that change from curved to flat that is impacted the measurements here, with the curve likely influencing the amount of light hitting the panel surface in our testing environment.
 Anyway, none of this changes the continued observation that QD-OLED handles ambient light far worse than WOLED panels unfortunately.

-Let’s hone in on the various WOLED panels now.
+Let’s hone in on the various WOLED panels now in the lower part of the graph.
+We’ve altered the vertical scale of the graph to make it easier to compare the different panel coating types.
 You can see at the top is the blue line from the matte AG panel.
 This is higher than the two glossy WOLED monitor options, the orange line from the Dough gorilla glass glossy panel and the pink line from the Asus natively glossy panel.
 In these tests the Dough was around 10% better than the matte AG panel.
 While the coating still has very good reflection handling, it doesn’t diffuse the light in the same way as the matte AG coating, and it’s that diffusion which causes the light to be “spread” across the panel and raises the black depth a bit.

 We should note that we have observed some minor differences in black depth handling on the two samples of the Dough screen that we’ve had, one an early production sample and this one a final production sample.
 This is down to the small variations in the glass bonding process, bonding liquid thickness and bonding temperature.
 It still remains better than the matte AG coating at retaining black depth in the presence of ambient light sources, along with the other benefits already discussed around image clarity and quality.